How To Get A Haircut You’ll Actually Like, According To Top London Stylists

 Bring reference photos — but not too many.

 Whether you get them from Pinterest, Instagram, TikTok, or Refinery29, reference photos are a great starting point for discussion as they help stylists understand your aesthetic preferences, says Dell’Aquila.
-“However, it’s vital to recognize that each person’s hair will respond differently to the same cut due to unique textures and growth patterns,” adds Dell’Aquila.
-With that in mind, Neil Moodie, founder of Neil Moodie Studio, says that it’s your stylist’s job to be honest about what’s possible versus the idea you have in your head.
+“However, it’s vital to recognise that each person’s hair will respond differently to the same cut due to unique textures and growth patterns,” adds Dell’Aquila.
+With that in mind, Neil Moodie, founder of Neil Moodie Studio in London’s Spitalfields, says that it’s your stylist’s job to be honest about what’s possible versus the idea you have in your head.
 It might not be what you want to hear, but it’s definitely better for your hair (and maintenance plan, but more on that later) in the long run.

 AdvertisementADVERTISEMENT